-The text of ACA 11 is at https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=202120220ACA11 look at assumptions/estimates for the following services if reimbursement rates were paid at Medicare rates: 1) long-term services and supports (LTSS); 2) inpatient hospital services; 3) physician services; and 4) dental services.
+The text of ACA 11 is at https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202120220ACA11

+On January 10, the California Health Benefits Review Program issues a letter in response to a request from the Assembly Health Committee on December 9, 2021.
+The purpose of the letter is to assist the committee in its consideration of potential implications of AB 1400.
+In particular, CHBRP was asked to look at assumptions/estimates for the following services if reimbursement rates were paid at Medicare rates: 1) long-term services and supports (LTSS); 2) inpatient hospital services; 3) physician services; and 4) dental services.
 The letter completes the CHBRP's analysis of AB 1400, which was initially released on April 22, 2021.